newtheatre/website/_content/autumn-2020-season.md

 mini_list: false

 ---
-### The Nottingham New Theatre will be showcasing an Online and In-House season this Autumn
+### The Nottingham New Theatre will be showcasing an Online Season this Autumn

-There will be two distinct seasons this Autumn, one running entirely online (similar to the quarantine season) and one running In-House at the Theatre.
-More details of how each season will work and how to get involved in proposing shows for either season are below.
+This Autumn The NNT is running an entirely online (similar to the quarantine season).
+More details of how the season will work and how to get involved in proposing shows are below.

 <hr>